 About 7-8 years ago, I discovered the world of paid online surveys.

 Below are some of the things that I’ve learned along the way about survey companies and the potential for you to make money as a survey taker.
-I hope that’s helpful.
+I hope that it is helpful.

 A survey company conducts market research studies for businesses and manufacturers who need consumer feedback to improve and build new products.